hoenn/tome/README.md

 tome --help
 ```

+`tome` only creates markdown files in the `$TOME_ROOT` directory, making it very friendly for use with `git`.
+This simplicity also makes `tome` work great with Obsidian.
+Make use of `tome templates` to create consistent note structures that support your vault's linking and tagging organization.

 When using `tome date` you can use relative date expressions like in the following examples:
 ```
 tome date today